jdblischak/smk-simple-slurm/examples/README.md

 * `cluster-cancel` - Cancel all submitted jobs with `scancel` when the main Snakemake process is cancelled (requires Snakemake 7.0.0+)

+* `conditional-resource` - Conditionally specify a resource for a subset of rules

 * `dynamic-resources` - Increase memory for a rule on restart after each failed attempt